CLAIRE KATZ | Professor

 Current Course Schedule

-Claire Katz works on contemporary continental philosophy, philosophy of education, ethics, philosophy of religion, and modern Jewish thought.
+Claire Katz works on contemporary continental philosophy, feminist theory, philosophy of education, ethics, philosophy of religion, and modern Jewish thought.
 Her work focuses on the intersection of philosophy and religion, with specific interests in contemporary French philosophy and French feminist theory.
-She is the author of Levinas, Judaism, and the Feminine: The Silent Footsteps of Rebecca (Indiana 2003) and the editor of Emmanuel Levinas: Critical Assessments vol. 1-4 (Routledge, 2005).
-She regularly teaches courses in Gender and Religion and Feminist theory and she has written extensively on feminist theory, philosophy of religion, philosophy of education, and Emmanuel Levinas's ethical project.
-Her current book length project, tentatively titled, Beyond the Cave: The Paradox of Education and the Return to Jewish Wisdom, explores and responds to theories of education as they emerged in the history of philosophy (e.g., Plato, Locke, Rousseau, Dewey).
-Her response turns to modern Jewish thought and its alternative views of subjectivity and ethics in order to challenge our current models of education.
+She is the author of Levinas, Judaism, and the Feminine: The Silent Footsteps of Rebecca (Indiana 2003), Levinas and the Crisis of Humanism (Indiana, 2013), and An Introduction to Modern Jewish Philosophy (I.B.Tauris, 2014).
+She is the editor of Emmanuel Levinas: Critical Assessments vol. 1-4 (Routledge, 2005).
+She regularly teaches courses in Feminist Theory, Gender and Religion, Philosophy of Education, and Existentialism.
+She has written extensively on feminist theory, philosophy of religion, philosophy of education, and Emmanuel Levinas's ethical project.
+Her current book project interrogates the intersection of gender and forgiveness.